SolidLabResearch/miravi-a-linked-data-viewer/README.md

 ## Using the local pods

-To support the provided example configuration `src/config.json` and the tests, this repo integrates some local pods.
+To support the provided example configuration `main/src/config.json` and the tests, this repo integrates some local pods.
 You can make use of these for your own tests.
 Follow these steps:

-- Add your data and `.acl` files in the `initial-pod-data` folder.
+* Add your data and `.acl` files in the `aux/initial-pod-data` folder.
   These files will be available in the pod relative to `http://localhost:8080/example/`.
-- Prepare the pods by executing `npm run reset:pods`.
+* Prepare the pods by executing `npm run reset:pods` in directory `aux`.

 ## Testing